 There are three main focus's in my classes.

 1. BREATH AWARENESS - Calm Mind

 The breath and the mind are linked.
 If one is off, the other is probably off too.
 When we take a little bit of time everyday to just focus on our belly breathing, the mind finds relief from the fluctuating multiple constant thoughts.
 This simple meditation is key to developing awareness.
-Once one is comfortable with this practice this breathing (pranayama) practice, one gently moves toward total breath control from other breathing practices.
+Once one is comfortable with this practice (pranayama) one gently moves toward breath control during other breathing practices.

 By learning how to breath deeply, you start to use your lungs more efficiently; energizing your system.
 Elongate the inhale; widening and expanding with placement.
-During a steady exhalation, gently contract the rectus abdomeninous, transverse abdominus, and intercostal muscles.
+During a steady exhalation, gently contract the rectus abdominis, transverse abdominis, and intercostal muscles.
 Applying this type of contraction rhythmically connects the conscious and unconscious mind.

 Sometimes longer, sometimes shorter.
 At times in the background, at times a source of action.
 Breath is always present.